 Report: NFPA's "Fires in Health Care Facilities"

-This report provides estimates of fire frequency and associated losses for reported fires in: all health care properties; in nursing homes; in hospitals or hospices; in mental health facilities caring for those with developmental disabilities, mental retardation, mental illness or substance abuse issues; and in clinics or doctors’ offices.
+Structure fires in health care facilities have generally followed a steady downward trend over the past decade.
+This report provides estimates of fire frequency and associated losses for reported fires in: all health care properties; in nursing homes; in hospitals or hospices; in mental health facilities caring for those with developmental disabilities, mental illness or substance abuse issues; and in clinics or doctors’ offices.
 Estimates were derived from NFPA’s fire department survey and the USFA’s National Fire Incident Reporting System (NFIRS).